mrmurphy/splodingsocks.github.io/_posts/2015-07-24-haskell-baby-steps.md

 ## 3) Install cabal-install

 I was told by the nice people on IRC to just use `stack` to install and manage all of my dependencies, but unfortunately, Stack and GHC-Mod don’t play nicely together at the moment.
-And I feel like the editor plugin is waaay to helpful to pass up at this stage of my learning, so I decided to try and make cabal work for me.
+And I feel like the editor plugin is waaay to helpful to pass up at this stage of my learning, so I decided to try and make Cabal work for me.
 This means we have to get the "cabal-install" package installed, which will offer us the `cabal` executable to work with.

 `> stack install cabal-install`